 - Payment is securely handled by the company providing the network and platform through an escrow account

-- With some many categories of work, it can be hard to figure out how to get exactly what you’re looking for
+- With some many categories of work, like engineering or healthcare, it can be hard to figure out how to get exactly what you’re looking for

 - You’ll have to describe your project in detail, ask freelancers to submit proposals, and sift through them to figure out what freelancer you think is the best fit